-Calmex-V contains natural ingredients along with Valerian Root, to help support a healthy nervous system and a relaxed behaviour.
+Calmex-V contains high level actives including Valerian Root, to help support a healthy nervous system and a relaxed behavior.

 New improved formula!
 Now with tryptophan!